Dundalk F.C.: Ownership history

-As an association football club for the employees of the Great Northern Railway works in the town, it was 'owned' by the company and run by a management committee elected by its members.
-The club was converted to a membership-based limited company, 'Dundalk Association Football Club Limited', on 25 January 1932.
-This brought it under the ownership of its supporters, who elected a management committee every two years.
-This ownership structure survived until the end of 1965 but by then, the club's liabilities had grown and Oriel Park was in need of investment.
-The membership-based model, which saw the club break even on an annual basis at best, could not provide the required finance and the company was voluntarily liquidated and taken over by a public limited company, 'Dundalk Football Club Limited', in January 1966.
+As an association football club for the workers of the Great Northern Railway works in the town, it was run by a management committee of GNR employees elected by members.
+The committee converted it to a membership-based limited company, 'Dundalk Association Football Club Limited', on 25 January 1932.
+This ownership structure survived until the end of 1965, when the company was voluntarily liquidated by the members and the club was taken over by a public limited company, 'Dundalk Football Club Limited', in January 1966.

 The financial issues that occurred in late 1994, which saw the club become effectively insolvent, forced the liquidation of the 1966 company.
-It was taken over by 'Dundalk AFC Interim Limited', a new holding company comprising former and current directors under chairman Enda McGuill.
-But the solvency issues that had faced the club through most of the 1990s arose again in 1998, resulting in relegation that season for the first time in the club's history.
-It was taken over by the 'Dundalk F.C.
-Co-operative' in 2000, returning it to a membership-based, supporter-owned model.
-But the co-op was unable to make the sort of investment in either the team or in Oriel Park required to bring the club back to the Premier Division.
-They decided to sell the training ground, Hiney Park, in order to service debts and pay for work at Oriel.
+A new company, 'Dundalk AFC Interim Limited', led by former chairman Enda McGuill took over.
+However, the solvency issues that had faced the club through most of the 1990s arose again in 1998–99, resulting in relegation that season for the first time in the club's history.
+A membership-based supporters' co-op, 'Dundalk F.C.
+Co-operative', took over in 2000.
+The co-op was unable to sustain the investment required to keep the club in the Premier Division, and decided to sell the club's training ground, Hiney Park, to local developer Gerry Matthews to raise funds.
+Matthews was subsequently invited to join the board as CEO in 2006 and he then took the club into private ownership as 'Dundalk FC Limited' when it was accepted that the co-op had run its course.

-The man who purchased Hiney Park, Gerry Matthews, was subsequently invited to join the board as CEO in 2006.
-He then took the club into private ownership as 'Dundalk FC Limited' when it was accepted that the co-op could not continue to support it.
-It was returned to a solid footing under the ownership of Matthews but his decision to end his financial support in 2012 lead to another threat of insolvency.
-With the assistance of the Dundalk FC Supporters Trust, the club was rescued by the owners of its official sponsors, Fastfix—Paul Brown and Andy Connolly.
+Matthews' decision to end his financial support in 2012 led to another threat of insolvency.
+With the assistance of the Dundalk FC Supporters Trust, the club was rescued by Paul Brown and Andy Connolly—owners of its official sponsor, Fastfix.
 They formed a new trading company 'Dundalk Town FC Limited' and completed a takeover in time for the 2013 season.
 Brown and Connolly then sold their interest to a consortium of investors led by the American investment firm Peak6 in 2018.
 At the end of the 2021 season, the club was returned to local ownership when a group led by the returning Connolly and the owners of sports technology firm STATSports agreed a takeover deal with Peak6.
+After two seasons, there was another change of ownership, when Irish-American businessman Brian Ainscough took control.

+Ainscough's ownership lasted less than a year.
+It was revealed in September 2024 that the club had amassed losses of €1.5 million to the end of 2023 and was in danger of going out of business.
+Ainscough's shareholding in the club was subsequently acquired by Dundalk-based John Temple.
+During Ainscough's tenure, he had brought in several minority shareholders including the US-based businessman, Chris Clinton.
+Clinton had remained as 'Executive Director' during 2025 and he then acquired Temple's shareholding at the end of the 2025 season.